Zeltta/QR-Connect-Integrations-Guide/README.md

 <br/>

-# Creating an API Key
+# Create an API Key

-> API Keys are long random combinations of letters and numbers that are extremely hard to guess.
-They enable you to securely access your QR Connect data from applications like Google Sheets, Excel etc.
+> API Keys are random combinations of letters and numbers that are extremely hard to guess.
+They enable secure access your QR Connect data from applications like Google Sheets, Excel etc.

 1. Go to your company page and click on `Integrations` to navigate to the integrations screen.
 2. Click the `Create new API key` button